ElwinHuaman/huamanquispe/content/authors/elwin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested on knowledge graphs, semantic web technologies, and their applications.
+bio: I am interested on knowledge graphs, semantic web technologies, quechua language, and their applications.

 interests:
 - Knowledge Graphs